Install with Docker on Windows

 Configure custom SSL keystore

-Firstly make sure, you have a keystore file containing desired certificate (e.g. ./keystore/graphlytic-keystore.jks).
+Firstly make sure, you have a keystore file containing the desired certificate (e.g. ./keystore/graphlytic-keystore.jks).
+More information about adding a certificate to a keystore can be found here: How to install HTTPS Certificate.

 ENV SERVER_SSL_KEYSTORE=/usr/share/graphlytic/keystore/graphlytic-keystore.jks